 iii. ensuring keys are returned when the employee no longer needs the key(s) or terminates employment;

-iv. verifying reports of lost or stolen keys with the Office of Facilities Management within 24 hours of discovery of theft or loss;
+iv. verifying reports of lost or stolen keys with the Facilities Manager within 24 hours of discovery of theft or loss;

-v. paying applicable rekeying costs when employees lose or do not return issued keys upon termination and rekeying is determined necessary; and
+v. ensuring payment for applicable rekeying costs when employees lose or do not return issued keys upon termination and rekeying is determined necessary; and

 vi. preventing the installation of door locks that have not been approved by the Facilities Manager.